lindemann-co/lindemann-co.github.io/content/quotes/home.en.md

 > Oscar Wilde

-> Humour is when you laugh anyway.
+> Humor is when you laugh anyway.
 >
 > Otto Julius Bierbaum